 A dental implant specialist places 2-8 dental implants into the jawbone, replacing the natural tooth roots’ function of stimulating healthy bone growth.
 Once the treatment site has been allowed to heal, usually 3-8 months, the prosthetic is attached for restoration purposes.
 In many cases, bone grafting may be done before surgery and allowed to heal to ensure the implant placement is successful.

 The implant post also removes the issue of bone degradation.
 With a sturdy foundation, there’s no need to worry about slipping, clicking sounds, or discomfort often associated with dentures, and patients can eat the foods they enjoy again as these prosthetics do not have a palate like dentures that limit a patient’s ability to taste.

 Get A New Smile Now!

 With new, more stable options, there’s no need to continue dealing with the hassle of dentures.
-Be sure to call our doctors, Dr. Edward Halusic and Dr. Christian Moore, in our office in Greensburg, PA today to bet free of poor-fitting dentures by scheduling an appointment today!
+Be sure to call our doctors, Dr. Edward Halusic and Dr. McCloy, in our office in Greensburg, PA today to bet free of poor-fitting dentures by scheduling an appointment today!